Filters

 Only few left

-Model wearing a Black Chikankari Kurti with white embroidery, posing in front of a historic monument, showcasing its beauty.
-Model wearing a Black Chikankari Kurti with intricate white embroidery, posing in front of a stunning heritage architectural backdrop
+Close-up of a Black Chikankari Kurti featuring intricate white embroidery on the neckline and sleeves, styled with statement earrings Model wearing a Black Chikankari Kurti with intricate white embroidery, posing in front of a stunning heritage architectural backdrop

 Maaya Modal Black Chikankari Kurti